arunasurya/academy/git.md

 - if you are happy with the changes, it is best to save them in your local repo
 - use `git commit` with an argument `-am` and a simple description of the commit
 - it is best to commit your changes in small chunks as it is easier to track them

+- when you create a new file, you can add by using `git add`